ChickenTheSlayer/IS1200/README.md

 Explain the principles of multiprocessor computers and how they can be programmed.
 Explain and describe technical solutions, both orally and in writing.

+Run through the use of a PIC32 machine using simple C functions such as make.